ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-unity-apps-on-android/2-preparation.md

 ![Screenshot at runtime#center](images/game-view.PNG "Figure 4.
 Sample running in Game view.")

 ## Deploy to Android
 You will now deploy the sample to your Android device.
-Your device must already be setup for development.
+Your device must already be set up for development.
 For detailed instructions, read the learning path [Get started with Unity on Android](/learning-paths/smartphones-and-mobile/get-started-with-unity-on-android).

 1. Open _Build Settings_ from the File menu